• Menu

 It seems ironic that Con Dao Prison is situated on a beautiful tropical island considering the horrors that took place there.
 Con Son Island, where the prison is located, features turquoise waters and sand so sugar-white it could rival the finest beaches of Barbados.

-History of Con Dao Prison
+History of the Con Dao Prison

 Con Dao Prison began life as a French colonist institution where prisoners would be sent after committing particularly violent crimes.
 However, Con Dao quickly became a political prison where the crimes of its inmates became less and less severe.